getting married

 Types of Wedding Ceremony

-In Scotland we have three types of legal Marriage Ceremonies – Belief, Civil or Religious:
+In Scotland we have three types of Marriage Ceremonies – Belief, Civil or Religious:

 Religious Same-Sex Marriages